SIFAT5673/SafeHer-UI/README.md

   # SafeHer UI

   This is a code bundle for SafeHer UI.
-The original project is available at https://www.figma.com/design/qeoEkjKX48oaXx3jZ3kKuq/SafeHer-UI.

   ## Running the code

   Run `npm i` to install the dependencies.